Shinde Chhatri

 The Scindia of Gwalior are the descendants of Daulat Rao Sindhia, adopted son of Mahadji Shinde.
 It is maintained by Shinde Devasthan Trust, Gwalior.

 Architecturing at Shinde Chattri

 The major attraction of the Shinde Chhatri of Pune is its exquisite architecture, reflecting the style used in Rajasthan, India.
-The Anglo-Rajasthani style of construction exhibits a fine blending of two different cultures.
 The architectural grandeur of the building is appreciable with beautiful carvings and the building is the lively specimen of a structure constructed following the Vastu shastra rules.
 The memorial retains its architectural design and beauty till date.

 The fine carvings and idols of saints on the steeple of the Shiva temple are made of yellow stone and the base and the sanctum sanctorum are constructed in black stone.
 The Chhatri (hall) not only has carvings and painting, but also houses a gallery in it.
 Coloured window-panes used for the windows are of English style.
 The hall is beautifully adorned with paintings and photographs of members of Shinde family.